nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Suppose that you remember that this person has the words Alex or David in their name.
 Then, to find all persons with Alex and David in their names, enter the command `find person alex david`.

-If done successfully, you should the see all persons named Alex and David show up under in the [persons section](#persons-section).
+If done successfully, you should the see all persons named Alex and David show up in the [persons section](#persons-section).

 ![result for 'find person alex david'](images/FindPersonExample.png)